johanhedin/sdrx/doc/USING.md

 ```

 This gives very good control over how the total gain is distributed in the R820
-tuner and is the preferred way of setting gain when you run a external LNA in
+tuner and is the preferred way of setting gain when you run an external LNA in
 front of your device.

-`sdrx` use quite narrow filters so if your RTL dongle does not have a TCXO, take
+`sdrx` uses quite narrow filters so if your RTL dongle does not have a TCXO, take
 your time to find out the proper frequency correction and supply that with the
 `--fq-corr` option.
 For Airspy devices the correction concept is not used at
 all and any `--fq-corr` given is silently ignored.